ferdium/ferdium-app/CONTRIBUTING.md

 git submodule update --init --recursive
 ```

-It is important you execute the last command to get the required submodules (recipes, server).
+It is important you execute the last command to get the required submodules (recipes, src/internal-server).

 ### Local caching of dependencies